Go To Top

 11. What is the highest level of education you’ve completed?

-Select from high school degree, vocational school training or any type of college degree (associates to master's or beyond).
+Select from a high school degree, vocational school training or any type of college degree (associate's to master's or beyond).

-Why they ask: If you went to college and obtained a bachelor’s degree or above, a discount may be coming your way.
+Why they ask: If you went to college and obtained a bachelor’s degree or above, a discount may come your way.

-Why they ask: Your driving record is one of the most important rating factors that insurance companies use.
-It’s a great indicator as to the risk you pose as a driver.
+Why they ask: Your driving record is one of insurance companies' most important rating factors.
+It’s a great indicator of the risk you pose as a driver.
 The more violations you’ve had, the higher the rates.
 The more recent the violation, the greater the perceived risk.

 13. Do you or any other drivers in the household have any accidents or claims on your record?